Wesmania/game-life-report/README.md

 * Look at the issue list.
 Do things from there.
 This might be searching for data, writing documents, preparing graphics or screenshots.
-  * Contribute however you want: patebin, attaching documents, whatever.
+  * Contribute however you want: pastebin, attaching documents, whatever.
 If you know how to use git, clone the repository and make pull requests, either for yourself or for other people.
 * Brainstorm more ideas on forums.
 Suggest things to do.